 World history and political economy of global capitalism, global governance and global justice, combined with specific foci on Europe as a global actor, conflict and development in a globalizing world, and area studies of Africa, the Middle East, Asia, and Latin America.

 Comparative analysis of global entanglements both historically and for the present times, focusing on Europe, Africa, the Middle East, East Asia, and the Americas as well as on the transregional ties between these parts of the world.

 Economic and social history and analysis of economic globalization since 1400.

 Please note that the LSE will not be part of the EMGS Consortium anymore starting with the 2023 intake.

 Global political economy and global governance, political culture and civil society.

-International organizations, global history from 1500, a regional focus on East Asia, sub-Saharan Africa, Central Europe, and Latin America.
+Global history from 1500; Theory and Methods of Global History; International organizations; Regional focus on East Asia, sub-Saharan Africa, Central Europe, and Latin America

 The modules of the programme provide multi- and interdisciplinary approaches from historiography, cultural and area studies, and other social sciences and political sciences to address historical and contemporary patterns of globalization and different societal responses towards these processes.